2011–12 Qatar Stars League

-The 2011-12 Qatari League, also known as Qatari Stars League was the 39th edition of top-level football championship in Qatar.
+The 2011–12 Qatar Stars League was the 39th edition of top-level football championship in Qatar.
 The season started on 1 September 2011 and finished on 13 April 2012.
-Lekhwiya won the league title.
+Lekhwiya were the defending champions.

 Teams

 Al-Sailiya were relegated to the second-level league after finishing bottom in the 2010–11 Qatar Stars League campaign.

 El Jaish were promoted as the 2nd level champions.

 Stadia and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.